jeekim/EuropePMC-Identifier-Extractor/README.md

 ### How to use?

-#### Dictionary format
+First, you need to create a dictionary based on mwt format.

-You need to build a dictionary file in mwt format as follows.
+#### MWT dictionary format

 ```
 <mwt>